JasonWagner47/codereview/README.md

   8. CSS selectors gets more specific across files
   9. CSS shorthand is used for properties that support it
   10. CSS selectors are not tag qualified
+  11. Avoid using !important.
+Make your class more specific.
-  11. CSS properties are in the following order:
+  12. CSS properties are in the following order:

 element { <br />
   DISPLAY AND VISIBILITY <br />